 Aurora can also help ensure you’re in line with industry regulations.
 Detailed compliance reports will confirm that you have at least the minimum number of effective wood ties in a segment, uncover defective rail joints and check for rail seat deterioration exceptions in concrete ties.

-Aurora uses a combination of cameras and lidar to generate a high-resolution 3-D image of your track.
+Aurora uses a combination of cameras and lasers to generate a high-resolution 3-D image of your track.
 That advanced technology finds flaws manual detection methods may not and does it in far faster way – traveling down your rails at up to 42 miles per hour.
 The newly developed Aurora Xi™, a sister product to Aurora, adds backscatter technology to scans, allowing you to see below the surface of track components to find problems you can’t see with the naked eye – like hollow or decayed regions in wood ties that compromise their ability to hold a spike.